 The reason I love using stainless steel pots and pans is that I have found that they distribute heat better and more easily than any other cooking surface.
 Not to mention, stainless steel is shiny and beautiful.

 This pan is made of 18/10 stainless steel construction that conducts heat and diffuses it consistently throughout the pan.
-This means that the pan will have no hot spots giving you an even sear on the entire surface of the fish.
+This means that the pan will have no hot spots giving you an even sear on the entire surface of the meat when you’re cooking fish.

 It has a deep design so that you can use it for more than just fish, and it comes with a lid.